cjschu17/Thesis2016-2017/presentations/ColloquiumPrez.md

 **By understanding the layout of and sources for the Venetus A two things can be accomplished:**
 1. bridge the thousand year gap in scholarship between Alexandrians and Venetus A creation
-2. by refining what information hails from the Alexandrians, shed light on pre-Alexandrian scholarship
+2. by refining what information hails from the Alexandrians, shed light on pre-Alexandrian *Iliads*
 ---
 ## Five-zoned Layout of the Scholia